 Menopause is a natural process that simply means the end of menstruation.
 As a woman ages, there is a gradual decline in the function of her ovaries and the production of estrogen, progesterone and testosterone that can lead to a variety of symptoms.
-Now, women have a place for multidisciplinary care and treatment options through UC San Diego Health System’s Menopause Health Program.
+Now, women have a place for multidisciplinary care and treatment options through UC San Diego Health’s Menopause Health Program.

 Natural menopause usually occurs between the ages of 45 to 55, and it becomes official when you have not experienced a menstrual period for 12 consecutive months.
 Some women experience menopause at younger ages due to premature ovarian failure, cancer therapy or surgical removal of both ovaries.